 According to Dr. Deborah Persaud of Johns Hopkins Children’s Centre in Mississippi, “We believe that early Interferon treatment prevented replication of viral reservoirs that causes infection of the viral cells by targeting T cells CD4.”
 The child is said to be “functionally cured” which only means the HIV virus is no longer infectious and found to be ineffective to replicate.

 In United Kingdom, early tests and treatment for a mother with HIV has already been done during the past years.
 But in this very rare “cured” case of an infected child, it is said that it has something to do with the child’s genetic makeup, which doctors and scientists are undergoing data analysis.
 Once scientific method on eradicating the virus from HIV positive newly born has been established and further cases like this did happen then we can assume that cure for HIV has begun or this is the end of HIV.
 These also enlightened further development on finding cure for teen and/or adult HIV cases.

-As of yet still the best way to fight against such dreaded disease is through prevention by having safe sex, use of condoms, and living a healthy lifestyle plus exercise and diet.
+As of yet still the best way to fight against such dreaded disease is through prevention by having safe love making, use of condoms, and living a healthy lifestyle plus exercise and diet.